So, I have this thing for gallery walls. They’re such a great way to fill empty wall space, if you’re into that kind of thing.

 If you are creating a symmetrical display, I highly recommend using a level or picture hanging laser to make the job even easier.

-If all of this sounds like a great idea, but not up your alley at all, contact me at firstname.lastname@example.org and ask about my gallery wall services.
-I’d be happy to help!
+If all of this sounds like a great idea, but not up your alley at all, contact me at email@example.com and ask about my gallery wall services.
+And if you need inspiration on where to source great art, read my blog post about that!